piotrbuczek37/StudentBook/README.md

 ## Setup
 All you have to do is to go to directory 'StudentBook.API' and then enter the command: 'dotnet run' from terminal.
+Then on the other terminal go to directory 'StudentBook.SPA' and enter the command: 'ng serve'.
 The application should build.
-If build was successful, you can enter in your browser: http://localhost:5000/index.html And that's it!
+If build was successful, you can enter in your browser: http://localhost:4200/ And that's it!
 You can now use the application :)

 ## Features